-Using an agile approach to prototyping, analytics solutions help build consensus around technical approaches and validate customer or user demand.
+Using an agile approach to prototyping analytics solutions helps build consensus around technical approaches and validates customer or user demand.
 Our goal is to establish a self-service model for analytics and identify specific, incremental enhancements to mature processes and technologies.

-Use cross-functional teams of developers, testers, and business owners to prototype

-- Use minimally viable products (MVPs) as a standard for prototyping-these are functioning tools or models that provide real value, though on a limited scale, or that support a portion of a process - Prototype streamlined processes and MVPs independently, then together

-Use actual business data and real business processes, informed by insights from data owners

-Prototype capabilities for actual end users and collect feedback throughout the development process

-Adopt an agile process; work in development sprints of 1-2 weeks
+- Use cross-functional teams of developers, testers, and business owners to prototype. - Use minimally viable products (MVPs) as a standard for prototyping these are functioning tools or models that provide real value, though on a limited scale, or that support a portion of a process. - Prototype streamlined processes and MVPs independently first, then together. - Use actual business data and real business processes, informed by insights from data owners. - Prototype capabilities for actual end users and collect feedback throughout the development process. - Adopt an agile process; work in development sprints of one to two weeks.

-- Identify low-hanging fruit-what onerous processes, or high-value capabilities were previously identified that could serve as opportunities to prototype? - Are the right tools available to prototype technical solutions quickly, such as drag-and-drop data manipulation and dashboarding tools? - Do all project stakeholders discuss progress, roadblocks, and opportunities every day? - Is leadership engaged/involved/responsible in the process and able to provide feedback on prototypes before the development process ends? - Who can grant access to required data resources? - What equipment or credentials are required to gain access to necessary network or data resources?
+- Identify low-hanging fruit-what onerous processes, or high-value capabilities were previously identified that could serve as opportunities to prototype? - Are the right tools available to prototype technical solutions quickly, such as drag-and-drop data manipulation and dashboarding tools? - Do all project stakeholders discuss progress, roadblocks, and opportunities every day? - Is leadership plugged into the process and able to provide feedback on prototypes before the development process ends? - Who can grant access to required data resources? - What equipment or credentials are required to gain access to necessary network or data resources?